charlienewey/blog.newey.me/_posts/2018-12-04-diving-into-stochastic-gradient-descent.md

-The interesting thing to note here is that GD requires computing the *expected value* of the function $J(\theta; X, y)$ over the whole dataset (i.e. $E\left[ J(\theta; X, y) \right]$.
+The interesting thing to note here is that GD requires computing the *expected value* of the function $J(\theta; X, y)$ over the whole dataset (i.e. $E\left[ J(\theta; X, y) \right]$).
 That is, the objective function is evaluated over the entire dataset and then averaged - and this happens during each iteration of the GD algorithm.
 This is fine for smaller optimisation tasks, but this can run into significant problems at scale - evaluating a function over a whole dataset can prove intractable.

 ### An example with Linear Regression